Suh Chong Kang: Early years in South Korea

-In 1953 Kang founded his own branch of taekwondo, naming it Kuk Mu Kwan.
+Kang graduated Dong Kuk University in Seoul, South Korea, in 1949.
+On August 10th 1953, Kang founded his own branch of taekwondo, naming it Kuk Mu Kwan.
 From 1957 to 1969 Kang served as the head martials arts instructor of the Korean Military Intelligence Agency.
 From 1960 to 1968, he was the commanding instructor for the Republic of Korea Army.